aliyun/terraform-provider-alicloud/website/docs/r/gpdb_connection.html.markdown

 -> **NOTE:**  Available in 1.48.0+

--> **NOTE:** Each instance will allocate a intranet connection string automatically and its prefix is instance ID.
+-> **NOTE:** Each instance will allocate a internet connection string automatically and its prefix is instance ID.
  To avoid unnecessary conflict, please specified a internet connection prefix before applying the resource.

 ## Example Usage